Vicken-Ghoubiguian/olsonTZNPMmodule/README.md

 * 1 array called `timezones` and which contains fundamental datas (timezone name, country name, ISO 3166-1 alpha-2 country code, country flag URL and current datetime) for all timezones in the world each in JSON format and which is not exported outside the present module,

-* 1 function called `getAllDatasFromMultipleTimezones` and which return all datas from all wished timezones in an array and even the current datetime in a wished format,
+* 1 function called `getAllDatasFromMultipleTimezones` and which return all datas from all wished timezones in an array containing elements of 'Strings' type and even the current datetime in a wished format,

 * 1 function called `getAllDatasFromOneTimezone` and which return all datas from only one whished timezone as 'String' type and even the current datetime in a wished format,